Post job

 An owner's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, owners from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-Here's a comparison of the average salaries of common owner roles:
+Here's a comparison of owner salaries for various roles:

 OwnerTop executives devise strategies and policies to ensure that an organization meets its goals.
 They plan, direct, and coordinate operational activities of companies and organizations.$28-64